National Career Fair Scholarship Application

 - Showed initiative in the internship search and secured an internship

-- Completed and submitted the National Career Fair Scholarship Application to Beth Ursin, Career Management Director, starting August 4, 2014.
-Applications will be reviewed on a rolling basis after that time and awarded based on quality of application and available funds.
+- Completed and submitted the National Career Fair Scholarship Application to Beth Ursin, Career Management Director, starting immediately, with a first deadline of April 1, 2015.
+Applications will be reviewed after April 1 and on a rolling basis after that time and awarded based on quality of application and available funds.

 - Completion of the scholarship interview if selected to interview.